 - Start by collecting and composting leftovers.

-- Measure and track food waste. – This can be as simple as collecting all leftover food and counting it or more involved.
+- Measure and track food waste. – This can be as simple as collecting and counting all leftover food or more involved.
 Keeping track of changes in food purchases can help you reduce food waste.
 Chefs can even use discarded foods, such as unusual plant parts and animal products.
-By taking a nose-to-tail approach to food waste, chefs can reuse and recycle excess ingredients.
+Chefs can reuse and recycle excess ingredients by taking a nose-to-tail approach to food waste.
 Using discarded foods in a delicious recipe can add a unique twist to a dish.

 - Recycle surplus food.
 Restaurants can also help by making their portion sizes more flexible.
 Ensure that garnishes are edible.
 Actively encourage the use of carry-out containers. – Join the Save the Food campaign.